-Keep your kids from closing your apps and causing havoc on your smartphone
+How to pin an Android app so your kid doesn't close it

 How to pin and lock apps on a Samsung Galaxy phone

 Many OEMs add features to their phones beyond "stock" Android, and Samsung is one of the most prolific in this regard.
 In addition to app pinning, you can just lock an app in memory (not necessarily pin the screen).
-We'll cover both use cases below.
+We'll cover both use cases below and these work for all the best Samsung phones.

 - Open the Settings app.